What is PCI DSS

 Level 2 Fewer than 300,000 transactions

 Organizations that fall into Level 1 must provide a Report on Compliance (RoC), which is an assessment of its security controls.
-An RoC must be completed by a Qualified Security Assessor (QSA) or an Internal Security Assessor (ISA).
+A RoC must be completed by a Qualified Security Assessor (QSA) or an Internal Security Assessor (ISA).

 Organizations in Levels 2-4 can complete a Self-assessment Questionnaire (SAQ).